 Unless you accept anecdotes as data (they aren’t) or pseudoscience is more powerful than real science, then there isn’t real, unbiased evidence that Anthony William can diagnose any disease.
 Moreover, since William has no education, license, credentials or anything in real medicine (he even lacks credentials in junk medicine, like naturopathy), he couldn’t diagnose even the obvious chronic or acute medical conditions afflicting any person.

 A real physician can, through observation and casual conversation, diagnose serious diseases like neurological disorders, many cancers, infections, and many many other serious conditions.
-A cough may be just be a cough.
+A cough may just be a cough.
 It could be an allergy.
 It could be an infection.
 Or it could be a symptom of a serious form of cancer.

-Maybe William has one a “gift” of superior observational skills, and can use psychology to figure out a few medical conditions.
+Maybe William has one a “gift” of superior observational skills and can use psychology to figure out a few medical conditions.
 But because he lacks medical training and education, beyond maybe watching 15 seasons of E.R. on TV, he can’t diagnose more serious diseases just from his observation.

+If William isn’t a charlatan, but genuinely believes he has a gift (based on real evidence-based observation skills), and if he were a real physician, he probably could do good things.
+But, are you going to trust your diagnosis to someone who thinks he speaks with nonexistent spirits?
 Sadly, over 1 million people “Like” his page on Facebook, so we have to assume that a lot of people do trust their diagnosis to someone like the Medical Medium.

 The Medical Medium and junk medicine

-For example, he’s a supporter of homeopathy, which we all know is nothing but water, and has no clinical usefulness other than quenching thirst.
+Well, there’s a lot of evidence that he is a total believer in alternative medicine.
+For example, he’s a supporter of homeopathy, which we all know is nothing but water and has no clinical usefulness other than quenching thirst.

 I’m sorry, but it doesn’t matter if homeopathic nonsense is in water or ethanol – it doesn’t work.

 But artichokes will not do that alone.
 For type 1 diabetics, there’s only one thing that can control blood sugar accurately, and it’s injected insulin.
 Period.
 End of story.

 So, once the Medical Medium diagnoses diabetes with his magical abilities, he’s going to recommend eating artichokes as a treatment?
 There’s simply no evidence, except for small studies published in really bad journals, that artichokes can reduce blood sugar.

 There is no evidence that cucumbers can treat the list of medical conditions that the Medical Medium claims.
-If I give him the benefit of the doubt that he can actually talk to these nonexistent spirits about a particular medical condition, William’s “treatment plan” won’t do anything he claims.
+If I give him the benefit of the doubt that he can actually talk to these nonexistent spirits about a particular medical condition, William’s “treatment plan” wouldn’t do anything he claims.

 Let’s look at depression.
-It is extraordinarily complex, and can be a part of a broader diagnosis, like bipolar disorder, borderline personality, and psychotic disorders.
+It is extraordinarily complex and can be a part of a broader diagnosis, like bipolar disorder, borderline personality, and psychotic disorders.
 Untreated depression can lead to a psychotic break, which could lead to suicide or violent behavior.

 How on earth can you rely on someone who speaks to spirits to treat a real mental health issue?
 I am frightened that someone thinks they have anything to say about depression who hasn’t thoroughly studied it.
 Once again, William is NOT a psychotherapist.

-William shouldn’t give medical advice
+The Medical Medium shouldn’t give medical advice

 Let me repeat the disclaimer given by the Medical Medium to all readers of his Facebook page: